ua-data7/User-Manuals/docs/Soteria/UAHPC_Soteria.md

 ## Preparation: Accessing Soteria and Cluster Resources

 1.  **Approval and Training:** Once your Soteria request form has been reviewed and approved, you will receive an email with the subject "UA Soteria Access Request Approved."
-This email will contain the next steps to take, including [detailed instructions to get Soteria access and establish a VPN connection]{.underline}.
+This email will contain the next steps to take, including [detailed instructions to get Soteria access and establish a VPN connection].

-    *Please refer to the provided link for the comprehensive instructions: <https://github.com/ua-data7/User-Manuals/tree/main/docs/Soteria>*
+    *Please refer to the provided link for the comprehensive instructions: [`https://ua-data7.github.io/User-Manuals/`](https://ua-data7.github.io/User-Manuals/)*

     \-- Complete Required Training in Edge Learning The CRRSP team will register you for the following mandatory trainings, which can also be accessed at [https://uaccess.arizona.edu](https://uaccess.arizona.edu/):